appscode-cloud/docs/docs/platform/guides/database-management/backup-storage.md

 # Backup Storage

-This guide explains how to view and create **BackupStorage** resources using the AppsCode console.
+This guide explains how to view and create **BackupStorage** resources using the platform console.
 A BackupStorage defines the storage backend (cloud provider, credentials, bucket, and connection settings) where database backups are stored and can be retrieved for restoration.

 ---